 The proposed residential conversion will have no negative impact on existing parks and open spaces.
+The Project does not have an impact on open spaces.

 - 11. The Project is inconsistent with and would not promote the general and specific purposes of the Code provided under Section 101.1(b) in that, as designed, the Project would not contribute to the character and stability of the neighborhood and would not constitute a beneficial development. - 12.
 The Commission hereby finds that approval of the Conditional Use authorization would not promote the health, safety and welfare of the City.